r-lib/lintr/linter-300.md

-We are very excited to announce the release of [lintr](https://lintr.r-lib.org) 3.0.0! lintr provides both a framework for [static analysis](https://www.perforce.com/blog/sca/what-static-analysis) of R packages and scripts and a variety of linters designed to enforce the [tidyverse style guide](https://style.tidyverse.org/).
+We are very excited to announce the release of [lintr](https://lintr.r-lib.org) 3.0.0! lintr provides both a framework for [static analysis](https://www.perforce.com/blog/sca/what-static-analysis) of R packages and scripts and a variety of linters, e.g. to enforce the [tidyverse style guide](https://style.tidyverse.org/).

 You can install it from CRAN with: